intuit/isl/docs/ai.md

 $user.["user-id"]: 456;

 // you can also set properties by creating child objects
-// this syntax is prefered to the dot notation as it's easier to read
+// this syntax is preferred to the dot notation as it's easier to read
 $user = {
     name: "George",
     address: {